antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 <button class="course googleform" onclick="window.open('https://docs.google.com/forms/d/1AdLKLVAkgRFiQ_AEHwRyWu0gc3_UZ6XyT3G4KICGStQ/viewform?usp=sf_link','_blank');" type="button">Open the form for section 1</button>
 <br>
 <br>
 It is known that the Amplification of the MYCN gene is evidently associated with a poor prognosis.
 Now we will analyze the mRNA expression of MYCN in the same dataset.
 We will use the R2 analysis module 'One Gene View'.
-- Go back to main page of R2.
-You can use the link in the upper left corner *Go to: **Main***
-- In field 3 select **View a gene**, which is also the selected analysis by default.
+- On the main page in field 3 select **View a gene**, which is also the selected analysis by default.
 Then click **Next**.
 - For this analysis, R2 needs to know which gene/ reporter to use.
-Fill in the text field **Search by Gene** the gene name of our interest: *mycn*.
+Fill in the text field *Search by Gene* the gene name of our interest: **mycn**.
 And select with a mouse click the mycn gene from the dropdown in order to select the correct reporter.
 - The rest of the settings we leave as is.
 Click **Submit**

 <br>